dag-andersen/PCPP-course/Assignment2/Exercise4/Solution.md

+# 4

+Command: `gradle -PmainClass=exercises04.BoundedBuffer run`

 # 4.1.2

 Thread safe definition:
 > A class is said to be thread-safe if and only if no concurrent execution of method calls or field accesses (read/write) result in race conditions

-To analyse thread-safe in a class, we must identify/consider:
+To analyze thread-safe in a class, we must identify/consider:
 - Identify the class state
     > The state is only accessed behind a "lock"
 - Make sure that mutable class state does not escape